sprlm/rock-paper-scissors/README.md

 # rock-paper-scissors

-A simple console-based rock paper scissors game using Javascript
+A simple rock paper scissors game using Javascript and DOM manipulation